HesamGT/Discord-Ticket-Bot/README.md

 # Discord-Ticket-Bot
 pls give star project
-Created By MohyBits
+Created By MohyBeatz
-Codded By MohyBits
+Codded By MohyBeatz
 Like :)